mrothenbuecher/abas-help-editor/README.md

 ## installation and start
 1. download repository
 2. `npm install`
-3. copy the  the dtd files (s3-303.dtd, s3-help.dtd, s3-ISOlat1.xml) from `$HOMEDIR/handbuch/defs` of your abas ERP to your dtd directory
+3. copy the dtd files (s3-303.dtd, s3-help.dtd, s3-ISOlat1.xml) from `$HOMEDIR/handbuch/defs` of your abas ERP to your dtd directory
 4. edit config.js accordingly (change atleast the session_secret and dtd_path property)
 5. start with `npm start`